khilnani/timelymeetings.com/README.md

 ## Key features (So far)

-* Available as a web app at https://timelymeetings.com (leverages browser notifications) and Apple iOS Phone app with Apple Watch notifications support.
+* **Web and iOS App** - Available as a web app at https://timelymeetings.com (leverages browser notifications) and an Apple iOS Phone app with Apple Watch notifications support (Requires you to build/install via XCode).
-* Auto-detects meeting start time.
-But, allows you to adjust the start time as well
+* **Auto-detects Meeting Start time** But, allows you to adjust the start time as well
-* Pick from a variety of meeting duration ranging from 15 minutes to 3 hours.
+* **Custom Meeting Duration** Pick from a variety of meeting duration ranging from 15 minutes to 3 hours.
 We really hope, your meetings are not 3 hours long though.
+You can also start the timer before a meeting starts in case you are early.
-* Automatically shorten meetings by 5 minutes to allow everyone time to prepare for the next meeting.
+* **Speedy Meetings** * Automatically shorten meetings by 5 minutes to allow everyone time to prepare for the next meeting.
-* In addition to sending a notification when the meeting ends, the app also sends notifications a few minutes before your meeting ends so you can start wrapping up.
+* **Custom Notifications** * In addition to sending a notification when the meeting ends, the app also sends notifications a few minutes before your meeting ends so you can start wrapping up.
 You can configure or turn these off as needed.
-* The color of the app changes as you approach the end of your meeting to allow you to take advantage of peripheral vision.
+* **Nuanced User Experience** The color of the app changes as you approach the end of your meeting to allow you to take advantage of peripheral vision.
+Additionally, the app is designed to fit in one screen view on mobile or desktop to allow tiling the web app to a corner of your desktop

 Feel free to send any feature suggestions or bug reports to support@timelymeetings.com .